-2 UNICEF (United Nations Children's Fund).
+4 UNICEF (United Nations Children's Fund).
 Improving Child Nutrition: The Achievable Imperative for Global Progress.
-2013.
-New York: UNICEF; Lutter C et al. Maternal and Child Nutrition Lancet Series.
-The Lancet. vol. 382; Iss 9904.
-2013.
+New York: UNICEF; 2013.
+Lutter C et al. Maternal and Child Nutrition Lancet Series.
+The Lancet.
+2013:382(9904).

 Box 2.
-Considering underlying/cross-cutting factors to maximise nutrition planning
+Considering underlying/cross-cutting factors to maximise nutrition planning.

-In order to effectively understand the country context, it is key to consider underlying or cross-cutting factors that contribute to nutrition action.
-As such, MQSUN+ considers several cross-cutting factors in planning and implementing TA to SUN countries for multisectoral nutrition efforts:
+To effectively understand the country context, it is key to consider underlying or crosscutting factors that contribute to nutrition action.
+As such, MQSUN+ considers several crosscutting factors in planning and implementing technical assistance to SUN countries for multisectoral nutrition efforts:

 Bridging the gap between humanitarian and development efforts.
 Our project has robust experience working in fragile and conflict-affected states, where there is a great need to improve coordination between humanitarian and development efforts for nutrition.
-Through our TA, we support the identification of existing humanitarian and development efforts in order to bring both humanitarian and development actors into the planning process, identify opportunities for alignment and ensure these are integrated into their national policies and action plans.
+Through our TA, we support the identification of existing humanitarian and development efforts in order to bring both humanitarian and development actors into the planning process, identify opportunities for alignment and ensure these are integrated into their national policies and plans.